 Prophetic and Preventable

 Miller’s tragic and unanticipated overdose prompted a necessary and overdue resurgence in the conversation about how society approaches the reality of addiction and recovery.
-Miller had always been open about his struggle with substance abuse in the past, referencing it often in his music and addressing it in interviews.
+Mac Miller’s fentanyl abuse had never been much of a secret.
+He had always been open about his struggle with substance abuse in the past, referencing it often in his music and addressing it in interviews.
 Unlike most other young stars who hide their addiction issues, there was a certain transparency that surrounded Miller’s struggles with addiction— he had an open history of abusing both prescription and street drugs.
 He often battled with his addictions, and had “slips” where he consumed in excess, relapsing as recently as three days prior to his death, according to his personal assistant.
 Miller often attempted to achieve sobriety and rejected the image of a drug addict that the public had assigned him, stating that nobody could truly understand his fight with addiction, and that “No one’s ever going to really know me.”

 Miller’s passing encouraged other stars to share aspects of their own recovery journeys in order to help dispel the social stigma surrounding the issue and to encourage their fans to seek out help if they need it.
 Trap rapper Lil Xan recently joined the ranks of celebrities speaking out about their recovery, stating that he wasn’t surprised that fentanyl played a large role in Miller’s overdose considering “It’s always fentanyl and now they’re putting it in cocaine.”
 In order to continue his journey towards sobriety, the rapper isolated himself in a secluded wooded area in order to focus on himself and work on what he is calling his “Mac Miller tribute album.”
 However, many critics question whether the timeliness of the tribute album is in good taste, regardless of his good intentions.